Blog>>Networks>>Network automation>>Empowering efficiency: A brief intro to the Network Automation Journey

 For a more holistic automation approach, one can choose to implement an automation platform.
 There are different solutions available on the market, like Itential link-icon, BackBox link-icon, and the SolarWinds link-icon products family, NetBrain link-icon, Unimus link-icon, Pliant, link-icon or NetYCE link-icon, which allow for network automation (with a different level of effort and integration with other necessary tools), or like IP Fabric link-icon or Forward Networks link-icon for modeling the network.
 In addition, other solutions like Nautobot link-icon, NetBox, link-icon or a new solution currently being built by OpsMill link-icon can serve as a Source of Truth / Source of Intent.
 It all depends on the needs, the level of automation to be implemented, and what is already present in the network.

 As different platforms support different vendors (although the number of supported vendors is quite high) what has already been deployed must be considered, and what is planned, together with which integrations are available out of the box.
 And most importantly, to be able to use an automation platform very often a set of prerequisites must be fulfilled, like the above-mentioned Source of Truth / Source of Intent.
+Beyond tools, various network automation as a service can be instrumental in implementing this approach.
+Discover how our experts can assist you.

 Steps towards automation